November 21-22 is the SULF congress, during these days the response time is longer on our email.

 As a manager, you are expected to be aware of the provisions in the Work Environment Act and the work environment rules that apply in your workplace.
 It is also common for managers to be given specific work environment duties, such as initiating health and safety inspections and administrating other parts of the systematic work environment routines.
 To be able to take this responsibility and better understand your role, you need to learn more about work environment issues.
 You should contact your immediate manager to discuss and plan the training you need for your various roles and responsibilities.

 The employer is responsible for the work environment, even when you work at home.
 You should talk to your manager regularly about your work environment.
 This means not just the physical work environment and your IT environment, but also how you work and how you feel about your collaboration with colleagues and others you have contact with at work.
-If you feel that something is not working properly, it is important that you inform your manager, your health and safety representative and/or the local Saco-S association.
+If you feel that something is not working properly, it is important that you inform your manager, your health and safety representative and/or the local Saco-S association or Akademikerförening.

 Yes, overtime must be ordered or approved retroactively by your immediate manager.
 You cannot decide yourself to work overtime and then assume that you will receive compensation afterwards.
 It is important that you document any requests to work overtime so that there is no disagreement later.
 Overtime pay is regulated in Villkorsavtal-T, a terms and conditions agreement or your local working time agreement.